Data Poisoning Attacks to Local Differential Privacy Protocols: Countermeasures

 \subsection{Experimental Results}

-We empirically evaluate the effectiveness of the two countermeasures.
-Note that the two countermeasures can also be used together.
-Specifically, the central server can first detect fake users, remove the detected fake users, and then use normalization.
+{We empirically evaluate the effectiveness of the three countermeasures.
+Unless otherwise mentioned, we focus on normalization and detecting fake users as the conditional probability based detection is only applicable for one target item.} Note that normalization and detecting fake users can also be used together.
+Specifically, the central server can first detect and remove the fake users, and then perform normalization.
 Therefore, we will also evaluate the combined countermeasure.
 We use the same default experimental setup as those in Section~\ref{exp:setup}.
-For detecting fake users, we use the FP-growth algorithm implemented in the Python package \emph{mlxtend} \cite{raschkas_2018_mlxtend} to identify frequent item sets.
-We set $\eta=0.01$ in our experiments, i.e., we allow a false positive rate of at most 0.01.
+Moreover, we use the FP-growth algorithm implemented in the Python package \emph{mlxtend} \cite{raschkas_2018_mlxtend} to identify frequent itemsets.

-\myparatight{Frequency estimation} Table \ref{tab:defense} shows the experimental results with no countermeasure, normalization, detection, and combined countermeasure, where the number of target items $r$ is 1, 5, and 10, respectively.